 It seemed like all 100,000 managed to travel down Petcheburi Road, the street where I live, on a Saturday afternoon three weeks ago.
 Taxis, buses and normal traffic were not able to navigate this sea of red and I was annoyed that I was unable to go to the supermarket that day.
 Instead, I went out onto the street with my camera to capture this spectacle.
 It was not the kind of experience I expected.

-Unlike Bangkokians, most Red Shirts are dark, leathery people, hardened from years of hard work and poverty.
+Unlike Bangkokians, most Red Shirts are dark, leathery people, hardened from years of toil and poverty.
 Piled on the backs of trucks, and on motorbikes, they poured down the street waving flags, honking horns, blowing whistles and making as much noise as they could.
 There was no hint of political agenda.
 Instead, it was a street party.
 They were thrilled to feel empowered for the moment, and perhaps draw some attention to the quality of their lives.
 Several times I was invited to climb into the back of a truck and make my share of noise.
 The Reds were clearly enjoying themselves and people on the sidewalk were swept up in the occasion.

 Two thirds of them, we were told by the newspapers, had departed the next day, leaving their leaders to come up with a blood sacrifice of sorts.
 Donated blood, collected from those who remained (or so they said) was spilled ceremoniously on the steps of the Parliament building and the gate to the Prime Minister's residence.

 The following Saturday was a replay of the first, but soon the protesters took up what they vowed would be permanent residence on the street in front of Central World Plaza, at the very heart of Bangkok's upmarket shopping district, and three blocks from where I live.
 The inconvenience of not being able to leave home or to have to take long, complicated routes around the demonstrators was not nearly as stressful as hearing the crowd day and night.
 Loud speakers blared with angry speeches at all hours to the accompaniment of whistles, horns and cheers.